HISTORY of the Festival and the Organization that runs it

 The Festival began as a celebration of Hellenic cuisine and culture.
 It has grown to become a celebration of both its Greek heritage and the multicultural nature of the City of Toronto.
 While a number of the events and programs are reflective of the area's Greek roots, the Festival programming and its audience have grown to encompass a much broader spectrum of the Toronto community.

-The Festival combines exquisite food, culture, and music with extraordinary philanthropy to benefit the local community.
-Profits from the Festival are donated every year back to the community by the GreekTown on the Danforth BIA.
+The Festival combines exquisite food, culture and music, with extraordinary philanthropy, to benefit the local community.
+Profits from the Festival are donated every year back to the community by the GreekTown on the Danforth BIA and its Chair Constantine Voidonicolas.

 As part of GreekTown‚Äôs annual ‚ÄúMarch of the Santas‚ÄĚ, monies are raised for Princess Margaret Hospital through the sale of Toronto Firefighters‚Äô Calendars, and toys and donations are gathered for the CP24/CHUM Christmas Wish.